 Professor Stephens was Dean of the College of Law from 1986 through June, 1992.
 He served as Associate Dean from 1981-1985 and as Interim Dean during the 1985-86 year.
 He received his B.A. from Western Kentucky University in 1972 and his J.D. from the University of Kentucky in 1975, where he was a member of the Kentucky Law Journal staff and Moot Court Board.

 From October, 1978, to August, 1979, Professor Stephens was Special Assistant Attorney General and Staff Attorney for the Kentucky Department for Natural Resources and Environmental Protection.
-Prior to that, he spent two years as Assistant Counsel for the Louisville-Jefferson County Board of Health, and has 16 years in general trial and Environmental practice with the firms of Middleton, Reutlinger and Baird, Robinson & McElwee and Greenebaum, Doll & McDonald PLLC.
+Prior to that, he spent two years as Assistant Counsel for the Louisville-Jefferson County Board of Health, and has 16 years in Litigation and Environmental practice with the firms of Middleton, Reutlinger and Baird, Robinson & McElwee and Greenebaum, Doll & McDonald PLLC.

 His special interests are Alternative Dispute Resolution, Trial Advocacy, Administrative Law, and Evidence.
 He has taught Environmental Law, Evidence, Administrative Law, Alternative Dispute Resolution, Trial Advocacy, Mining Law and Clinical Legal Education.
 His writing interests include evidence, environmental law, mediation and administrative law issues.